dev-Ar5haD/prediction_project/README.md

    ```

 ## Usage
-After installation, you can use the Combined Project by navigating to the appropriate URLs for each model.
+After installation, you can use the Project by navigating to the appropriate URLs for each model.
 Here are some examples:

 - **Lead Conversion Prediction**:
   - URL: `/model1`